pjsip/pjproject_docs/docs/source/pjsua2/using/media_video.rst

 :cpp:class:`pj::VideoPreview`.

 .. note::
-    Application does not need to start a camera preview manually to setup a video call, the camera preview will be started automatically once the video call is established, it is just that by default the video preview windows is hidden.
+    Application does not need to start a camera preview manually to setup a video call.
+    The camera preview will be started automatically once the video call is established, it is just that by default the video preview window is hidden.
 The capture device to be used in a video call is configurable in account setting.

 .. code-block:: c++